Art Lover's Itinerary

 After your trek across the bridge, reward yourself with breakfast at Julie Darling Donuts, which offers creative concoctions such as pancakes and bacon, Granny’s apple pie and key lime.
 Then continue burning calories with a stroll down Frazier, checking out the public art installations.
 Art is so ingrained on the Northshore that it's even embedded in the sidewalk, so don't forget to look down.

-Art galleries are in abundant supply.
-Most are sprinkled down Frazier, including Winder Binder Gallery and Bookstore, Blue Skies, and In Town Gallery (one of the nation’s oldest cooperative art galleries).
-The Association for Visual Arts, or AVA, also hosts shows in its front gallery, which highlights local talent.
+Art galleries are in abundant supply in Chattanooga's Northshore.
+Most are sprinkled down Frazier, including Winder Binder Gallery and Bookstore, Blue Skies, and In-Town Gallery (one of the nation’s oldest cooperative art galleries).
+The Association for Visual Arts, or AVA, also hosts shows in its front gallery, which highlight local talent.

 If hunger strikes while shopping, head down Frazier Avenue until you reach Manufacturers Boulevard until you find Food Works.
 Be warned – their weekend brunches are extremely popular.
-There are several other great lunch spots back on Frazier, such as Good Dog and River Street Deli, but before you leave check out the 2 North Shore complex for some of the city’s best boutiques.
+There are several other great lunch spots back on Frazier like River Street Deli, but before you leave check out the 2 North Shore complex for some of the city’s best boutiques.